30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 28) Chicken Caesar Salad

-Why Chicken Caesar Salad makes the cut: A chicken Caesar salad is the lunch that uses leftover or rotisserie chicken to hit 30+ grams of protein, and the Caesar dressing keeps the salad from getting boring by day three.
+Why pack this for lunch: A chicken Caesar salad is the lunch that uses leftover or rotisserie chicken to hit 30+ grams of protein, and the Caesar dressing keeps the salad from getting boring by day three.

 29) Miso Soup